 Townhall meeting report about datacenters in Middenmeer

-Microsoft provides local residents with background information about data center
+Microsoft provides local residents with background information about datacenter

-There were four speakers from Microsoft: director Michel N’Guettia, chief technology officer Rob Elsinga, data center operations manager Nick Hengelman and community lead Florien ten Hove who is responsible for the collaboration programs that Microsoft has in the region.
+There were four speakers from Microsoft: director Michel N’Guettia, chief technology officer Rob Elsinga, datacenter operations manager Nick Hengelman and community lead Florien ten Hove who is responsible for the collaboration programs that Microsoft has in the region.

-More ‘green’ around data centre expansion
+More ‘green’ around datacenter expansion

 Elsinga spoke about the integration into the polder landscape.
 Microsoft has listened to the criticism of the landscape integration of the current complex.
 We want to do that better with this enlargement.
 With more attention to a green strip with trees along the edge of the buildings.
 This is discussed in the advisory council with residents from the region, the municipality and Agriport.
-We are also working on ideas to better fit the current data center.
+We are also working on ideas to better fit the current datacenter.
 The possibilities to work with a lot of greenery there are limited by the underground cabling.
 As soon as the plans for the landscape integration have been worked out, we will provide more information about this.

 Sustainability and energy consumption are hugely important to Microsoft.
-In his explanation, Elsinga therefore also addressed the questions about the water use of the data centre.
-The data center is cooled with air.
+In his explanation, Elsinga therefore also addressed the questions about the water use of the datacenter.
+The datacenter is cooled with air.
 In fact, the servers are permanently ventilated with cool air.
 Only in hot weather, when it is more than 29 degrees Celsius outside, that ‘ventilation air’ must first be cooled to be effective.
 For this, water is used that is cooler than the air in the summer.
 That water is collected and reused.
 In this way, the energy and water requirements for cooling are significantly reduced.
 The water is purified and leaves the complex just as clean as when it entered.

 Microsoft has the ambition to be sustainable.
 Worldwide, the goal is to be CO2 negative by 2030.
 At the moment, Microsoft is already CO2 neutral.
 This is mainly because we purchase green energy all over the world wherever possible.
 We are therefore working together with universities and research centres to see how we can capture CO2 and remove it from the atmosphere.
 That requires a lot of innovation.
 For example, by generating solar energy on our roofs, by developing energy-efficient computer chips or by reusing rainwater for cooling.
 The ultimate goal is to have compensated all co2 that Microsoft has ever produced by 2050.